The story of Cindy’s spa in Sequim, Washington – how it came to be, and the adventures along the way.

-A Spa is Born 1 - A Glimmer in The Eye
+A Glimmer in The Eye

 When you go to a pool maintenance and supply company and talk about dogs, you might see the pool people clap their hands to their ears and run the other way mumbling strange sounds.
 Look around and you’ll see swimming caps and various contraptions and devices to keep hair out of the pool.